foundry-vtt-community/wiki.js/development/api/settings.md

 The following can be given to the `filePicker` option to change the behavior of the File Picker UI when it is opened.
 These are useful if you need the user to select only an image for instance.

 - `'audio'`      - Displays audio files only
 - `'image'`      - Displays image files only
 - `'video'`      - Displays video files only
 - `'imagevideo'` - Displays images and video files
 - `'folder'` 		 - Allows selection of a directory (beware, it does not enforce directory selection)
+- `'font'`       - Display font files only
+- `'graphics'`   - Display 3D files only
+- `'text'`       - Display text files only
 - `'any'` - No different than `true`

 #### Directory Picker